Electronic Money License in Europe

 • Initial capital – 350,000 EUR

-maltaFor years, Malta has been actively supporting fintech businesses by cultivating an innovation-friendly environment, streamlining regulatory processes, and offering incentives to attract both domestic and international entrepreneurs.
-The Malta Financial Services Authority (MFSA) is the regulatory body responsible for supervising financial services in Malta which has established a clear and well-defined regulatory framework for EMIs that can guarantee regulatory certainty and effectiveness.
-You can also expect access to the Maltese regulatory sandbox that will allow you to test your innovative e-money services in a controlled environment without the immediate burden of full regulatory compliance.
+During the years, Malta has actively promoted the establishment of fintech companies by maintaining an innovation-friendly climate and reducing bureaucratic barriers.
+It also grants certain incentives to local and foreign entrepreneurs.
+The MFSA is the only supervisory authority in Malta for financial services and has also introduced a robust and clear regulatory framework in relation to EMIs that can ensure certainty of regulation, effectiveness, and a genuine environment.
+You will also benefit from the Maltese regulatory sandbox, which allows you to market-test your innovative e-money service in a controlled environment without the immediate burden of full regulatory compliance.

-To apply for an EMI license in Malta, you must meet a lot of requirements that are typical for an EU country with a robust regulatory framework.
-It includes establishing a company under Maltese law and maintaining a physical presence within the country, having robust internal AML/CFT processes, demonstrating financial soundness, and appointing senior management that meets residence, and fit and proper criteria.
-While the country doesn’t have a startup visa program in place for entrepreneurs looking to establish fintech startups there, we can help you apply for a Malta Individual Investor Program (MIIP), the Malta Residence and Visa Program (MRVP), or other types of permits.
+On the other hand, setting up an EMI license in Malta requires a great number of preconditions, common for an EU country with a strong regulatory environment: this includes the setting up of a company under Maltese law and maintaining a physical presence within the country; implementation of effective internal AML/CFT procedures; being financially sound; and obtaining senior management approval who have residence and fit and proper criteria.
+Although the country does not have a startup visa system for entrepreneurs willing to establish fintech startups in this place, we can still assist you in applying for a Malta Individual Investor Program (MIIP), the Malta Residence and Visa Program (MRVP), or other sorts of permits.

-Fees associated with a Maltese e-money license application:
+Fees related to the submission of a Maltese e-money license application:

 • Initial capital – 350,000 EUR